-- 'Orphan' DIASources from the last night of observing.
-This means DIASources that are not associated with a DIAObject.
+DIAObject Database: Unassociated DIASources from the previous night of observing.
+This means DIAObjects that were newly created during the previous night because they could not be associated with known DIAObjects.
 DIASources associated with an SSObject in the night are still passed through the MOPS machinery

-- DIAObject database

-- SSObject database

-- Exposure metadata database